rsdoiel/antenna/journalism.md

 date: 2025-04-08, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated April 8 11:36 p.m.</em>
-Panelists from the anthropology department called for a reframing of Los Angeles&#8217; approach to water conservation in a talk hosted by the UCLA Graduate Student Water Resources Group in March.
+Panelists from the anthropology department called for a reframing of Los Angeles’ approach to water conservation in a talk hosted by the UCLA Graduate Student Water Resources Group in March.

 <br>